 Nonetheless, go for something you would enjoy for your comfortable price.

+Do not be rigid with planners.
+Try different planners for fun and see what works for you!
 It could be a different design or a smaller pad.
 It could be putting sticky notes or using highlighters.
 Whatever floats your boat!

 My Experience with Just Journal Daily Planners